 “Pre-Visualization” at “Vis4DH <=> DH4Vis” workshop at IEEE Vis, Berlin, Germany 21-22 October 2018.

-“From Canon to Computable Text: Opening up Social Futures of Medieval French”, at The Medieval Canon in the Digital Age, Ghent University, Belgium, 17-18 September 2018.
+“Recasting the Can(n)ons: Towards a New Generation of Computational Medieval French“, opening keynote at The Medieval Canon in the Digital Age, Ghent University, Belgium, 17-18 September 2018.

 Co-leading workshop “Semi-automated Alignment of Text Versions with iTeal” (with S. Jänicke), DH2018, Mexico City, Mexico, June 2018.

 “On Alignment of Medieval Poetry,” (with S. Jänicke) long paper for DH2018, Mexico City, Mexico, 26-29 June 2018.

 “‘Moon’: A Spatial Analysis of the Gumar Corpus of Gulf Arabic Internet Fiction” (with Hind Saddiki) poster for DH2018, Mexico City, Mexico, 26-29 June 2018.

 Participating “Open Access and Open Social Scholarship” at Digital Humanities Summer Institute, Victoria, BC 11-15 June 2018.